yahav876/torah-sod/README.md

 # Torah Search Web Application

-🔍 **Torah Search (torah-sod)** - A production-ready web application for searching Hebrew text in the Torah using various letter mapping techniques.
+🔍 **Torah Search (tzfanim)** - A production-ready web application for searching Hebrew text in the Torah using various letter mapping techniques.

 ## 🌟 Features